keirans/keirans.github.io/posts/Scaling_SOEs_in_AWS/index.md

 # Implementation Do's and Dont's
-After building and working on AWS SOE's for quite some time, here are some tips from the trenches to help you build better AMI's for your organisations.
+After building and working on AWS SOEs for quite some time, here are some tips from the trenches to help you build better AMI's for your organisations.

 ## Don't disable SELinux